Mohamed-Elhanafy/MoneyLover/README.md

  4. **Contributing:**

--Fork the repository.
+- Fork the repository.
--Create a new branch for your feature: git checkout -b feature-name.
+- Create a new branch for your feature: git checkout -b feature-name.
--Commit your changes: git commit -m 'Add some feature'.
+- Commit your changes: git commit -m 'Add some feature'.
--Push to the branch: git push origin feature-name.
+- Push to the branch: git push origin feature-name.
--Submit a pull request.
+- Submit a pull request.

 ## Tech Stack

--Kotlin
+- Kotlin
--Android Jetpack (Compose, ViewModel, Room)
+- Android Jetpack (Compose, ViewModel, Room)
--SQLite Database (room DataBase)
+- SQLite Database (room DataBase)
--Gradle
--License
+- Gradle
+ ## License
+  This project is licensed under the MIT License - see the LICENSE file for details.

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments